-Exemption from payment of the Employer’s Share of Social Security Contributions as an employer of a Carer
+Exemption from Payment of the Employer’s share of Social Security Contributions for Elderly or Disabled Persons who employ a Carer

 An elderly person or a disabled person who employs a carer (employee) has the option to be exempted from paying his/her share of Social Security Contributions as the employer of a carer.
 Nevertheless, as an employer one still needs to pay the employee’s (carer’s) Social Security Contributions.